Deepseek-APIs/deepseek-mpi/docs/quickstart.md

 - Slash commands (`/np`, `/tasks`, `/chunk`, `/dry-run`, `/attach`) mirror CLI flags.
 - Attachments are base64-encoded if binary; text attachments append inline (with `[truncated]` markers when >16 KB).
+- Add `--log-file /var/log/deepseek_ranks.log` (alias `--log`) to redirect the MPI logs and repeat `--verbose` if you need more console detail from each run.

 ## 5. Validate with Tests